CircuitVerse/CircuitVerse/CONTRIBUTING.md

 ## Pull request reviews

 - Requested Changes must be resolved (with code or discussion) before merging.
 - If you make changes to a PR, be sure to re-request a review.
 - Don't repeadetely tag someone(may be it is not the right time to review your PR), be patient.
+- Do not 'resolve conversation' unnecessary raised by core-team or any workflows tools(codeclimate or hound) as they may have some purpose.

 #### PR Lebels